Quick Start

 }

-USER_REGISTEREDorUSER_DEACTIVATED.
-Note that ALL_CAPS convention is not a requirement but more a personal reference.
+> Since it's about something that happened, the type should be in a past participle form, eg. `USER_REGISTERED` or `USER_DEACTIVATED`.
+Note that ALL\_CAPS convention is not a requirement but more a personal reference.

 const { Model } = require("@jerni/store-mongo");